ruby-cute/ruby-cute/examples/g5k-tutorial.md

     Nodes assigned ["edel-10.grenoble.grid5000.fr", "edel-11.grenoble.grid5000.fr", "edel-12.grenoble.grid5000.fr", "edel-13.grenoble.grid5000.fr"]
     => nil

 The variable `job` is updated in Pry context.

-When no keys are specified, the option *-allow_classic_ssh* is activated which enables the access via default SSH to the reserved machines.
-You can verify it by doing:
+Up to version 0.10 of ruby-cute, when no job types were specified, the type *allow_classic_ssh* was activated which enabled the access via default SSH to the reserved machines.
+You now have to specify it manually.

-    [11] pry(main)> .ssh edel-11.grenoble.grid5000.fr "hostname"
-    Warning: Permanently added 'edel-11.grenoble.grid5000.fr,172.16.17.11' (RSA) to the list of known hosts. edel-11.grenoble.grid5000.fr

 Let's explore the available modules for the parallel execution of commands in several remote machines.
 The following example shows how to use the {Cute::TakTuk TakTuk} module.